 How much does it cost to fix a lost filling or lost crown?

-If you don’t need a full replacement, usually we can fix your filling or crown for less than $300.
+If you don’t need a complete replacement crown, usually we can fix your filling or crown for less than $300.
 If you need a new one, the price can be anywhere from a few hundred dollars for a filling, to around $1000 for a new crown.

 If you don’t have insurance, our dental membership program can help you save 20% to 50% of the cost.